-The focus for funding was on state-level law enforcement agencies in states with high rates of identified heroin and other opioid problems in the most recent available data, as indicated through the following sources of state-wide data:
+The focus for funding was on state-level law enforcement agencies in states with high rates of identified heroin, fentanyl, carfentanil, and other opioid problems using the most recent available data, as indicated through the following sources of statewide data:

-- Primary treatment admissions rates (per 100,000 population) for heroin - Primary treatment admissions rates (per 100,000 population) for other opioids
+- Primary treatment admissions rates (per 100,000 population) for heroin, fentanyl, or carfentanil - Primary treatment admissions rates (per 100,000 population) for other opioids

-A methodology for primary treatment admission rates for heroin and other opioids was established to analyze and rank the admissions data provided in each application (and verified through ONDCP).
-A median, using the data for the states in which applications were received, was determined using the per capita rate of the state's primary treatment admission data for heroin and other opioids.
+A methodology for primary treatment admission rates for heroin, fentanyl, carfentanil, and other opioids was established to analyze and rank the admissions data provided in each application (and verified through SAMHSA).
+A median, using the data for the states in which applications were received, was determined using the per capita rate of the state's primary treatment admission data for heroin, fentanyl, carfentanil, and other opioids.
 Applications were then ranked using the following criteria:

-- Applications that received a "Highly Recommended" rating, and had a per capita primary treatment admissions rate for heroin and other opioids at or above the median per capita rate for all applicants meeting the basic minimum requirements. - Applicants that received a "Recommended" rating, and had a per capita primary treatment admissions rate for heroin and other opioids at or above the median per capita rate for all applicants meeting the basic minimum requirements. - 3.
-Applicants that received a "Highly Recommended" rating, and had a per capita primary treatment admissions rate for heroin and other opioids below the median per capita rate for all applicants meeting the basic minimum requirements. - 4.
-Applicants that received a "Recommended" rating, and had a per capita primary treatment admissions rate for heroin and other opioids below the median per capita rate for all applicants meeting the basic minimum requirements.
+- 1. Applications that received a "Highly Recommended" rating and had a per capita primary treatment admissions rate for heroin, fentanyl, carfentanil, and other opioids at or above the median per capita rate for all applicants meeting the basic minimum requirements. - 2.
+Applicants that received a "Recommended" rating and had a per capita primary treatment admissions rate for heroin, fentanyl, carfentanil, and other opioids at or above the median per capita rate for all applicants meeting the basic minimum requirements. - 3.
+Applicants that received a "Highly Recommended" rating and had a per capita primary treatment admissions rate for heroin, fentanyl, carfentanil, and other opioids below the median per capita rate for all applicants meeting the basic minimum requirements. - 4.
+Applicants that received a "Recommended" rating and had a per capita primary treatment admissions rate for heroin, fentanyl, carfentanil, and other opioids below the median per capita rate for all applicants meeting the basic minimum requirements.